Managing Equality, Diversity & Inclusion

 Course Content

-1. What is Equality and Diversity, and what does this mean for my organization?
+1. What is Equality and Diversity, and what does this mean for my organisation?

 2. What legislation supports Equality and Diversity, and where does this fit with the company’s vision, strategy, and objectives?